-Franziska Matthies holds a MSc in Biology from Ludwig-Maximilian University in Munich, Germany, and a PhD in Epidemiology from the University of Basel, Switzerland.
+Franziska Matthies-Wiesler holds an MSc in Biology from Ludwig-Maximilian University in Munich, Germany, and a PhD in Epidemiology from the University of Basel, Switzerland.

-Between 1998 and 2005, she worked at several European University Institutions such as the Swiss Tropical Institute, Basel, the Institute for Social and Preventive Medicine, University of Lausanne, the Department for Hygiene and Tropical Medicine, University of Heidelberg, and the Department for International Health at the University of Copenhagen, where she was collaborating in designing, coordinating and running various short courses and training modules in international health as well as a one year Masters Programme in Health Economics (offered in Hanoi, Vietnam).
+Between 1998 and 2005 she worked at different European University Institutions, where she collaborated in designing, coordinating and running various short courses and training modules in international health as well as a one year Masters Programme in Health Economics (offered in Hanoi, Vietnam).

-In 2005, she joined the WHO Regional Office for Europe, Centre for Environment and Health in Rome.
-She coordinated the DG Sanco co-funded project EuroHEAT to improve public health responses to extreme weather events and heat-waves in particular.
-The project was successfully concluded in April 2007 with a range of documents on public health advice for heat.
+In 2005 she joined the WHO Regional Office for Europe, Centre for Environment and Health in Rome.
+She coordinated the DG Sanco co-funded project EuroHEAT to improve public health responses to heat-waves.
 Other projects focused on climate change and extreme weather as well as the interface between global change, security and human health.

 Professor Robert L Maynard CBE, BSc, MB BCh, FRCP, FRCPath, FFOM, FBTS, FSB